ENGLISH LANGUAGE SCHOOL (ELS)

 The goal of IBU English Language School is to provide future IBU students with skills necessary to pursue academic studies at IBU, no matter their field of study.
 Instruction at IBU English Language School is carried out in English language only and is mainly focused on the development and mastery of the following skills:

-Reading – extensive / intensive, scanning, skimming, using context clues and vocabulary strategies, recognizing sequence, fact vs. opinion, making inference, identifying main ideas and supporting details, analyzing text, identifying purpose and tone.
+Reading – extensive/intensive, scanning, skimming, using context clues and vocabulary strategies, recognizing sequence, fact vs. opinion, making an inference, identifying main ideas and supporting details, analyzing text, identifying purpose and tone.

 Listening – listening for gist and details, learning topic vocabulary to improve comprehension, for verbal clues, understanding speaker’s argument, understanding colloquial language, learning pronunciation, to summarize opinions, recognize lecture language that introduces the topic or the plan, that signals new ideas, transitions, definitions, examples, explanations, causes and effects, comparisons and contrasts, opinions, citations and quotations, non-verbal signals, note-taking.